 Discover the Sweet Side of Camont!

-Imagine a weekend for those that dream of sugar clouds; for those who make sure every decadent crumb is devoured; and especially for those who don’t mind a bit of flour dust in their hair (or is it fairy dust?).
-Escape to Gascony in Southwest France for a fabulous workshop of sweet fun and learning to make some our favorite classic French pastries with Molly Wilkinson.
+Imagine a Sweet Adventure at Camont for those that dream of sugar clouds; for those who make sure every decadent crumb is devoured; and especially for those who don’t mind a bit of flour dust in their hair (or is it fairy dust?).
+Escape to Gascony in Southwest France for a fabulous 2 or 5 day workshop of sweet fun learning to make some our favorite classic French pastries with Pastry Chef Molly Wilkinson.
 I call Molly the The Sugar Fairy and when she comes to Camont, everything gets a bit lighter, a bit sweeter, a bit more... fun!
 She bakes and tempts online as Toffee Bits & Chocolate Chips.

 Flour, sugar, fresh eggs, seasonal fruit, and an unlimited supply of butter are Molly's secret ingredients.
 Dive deep into the basics as we make fanciful sweet creations with delicious flavors, delicate colors, meringue accents, and of course, all that comes with decoration (aka gold luster dust!).

 Five-Day Pastry Workshop Dates April 23-27, 2019 June 25-29, 2019

 Come join us for five days of pastry fun in Gascony.
 We’ll get busy in the kitchen learning all the basics you need to know to create beautiful desserts and travel around in the region!